-The Company responded proactively as it became apparent COVID-19 was a threat to economic stability and to its operations.
-This response included establishing additional governance processes with regular meetings to inform the Board of the rapidly changing risk and operating environment as the pandemic spread and to seek guidance on some of the issues and challenges faced.
+The Company continues to proactively monitor the impact of COVID-19 on its operations.
+Management provides regular reports to the Board on the rapidly changing risk and operating environment and seeks guidance on some of the issues and challenges faced.